mcabaj/nmt-metrics/README.md

 ### Leveraging NMT in Cloud Foundry

-Push your application with the following environment variable and thereafter collect the logs via the NMT Property handling code below or via simple shell script that curls the `/metrics` actuator endpoint.
+Push your application with the `-XX:NativeMemoryTracking=summary` environment variable and thereafter collect the logs via the NMT Property handling code below or via simple shell script that curls the `/metrics` actuator endpoint.

 `JAVA_OPTS: -XX:NativeMemoryTracking=summary`